|Homepage:||Click to visit|

 |Language of Instruction:||Spanish||Minimum GPA::||3.0|

 The Universidad Sergio Arboleda School of Law was founded in 1984 by Rodrigo Noguera Calerón and Alvaro Gomez Hurtado, two well known Columbian philosophers.
-In addition to detailed instruction in all disciplines of law, the school provides training in the philosophical and linguistic elements of the law.
 The school seeks to train lawyers to hold a high standard of ethics in all applications of the law.
 As a result, the school has a strong philosophical and humanistic character.

 The program is offered in both the spring and fall semesters.

 Fall: Early August – Early December

 Spring: Late January – Early June